gridshadow/gdexport/README.md

 There are essentially two forms for the attributes:

   * **namespace prefixed**: `godot::name`.
-While this is the preferred format it appears to not always work with arguments (maybe a bug in clang)
+While this is the preferred format it appears to not always work with arguments
   * **unprefixed**: `godot_name`.
 This appears to work with arguments, although the `-Wno-attributes` flag above will not suppress the warnings from GCC for these